chande-dhanush/prompting-course/README.md

 - Common pitfalls: ambiguity, lack of context, unclear output format.

 **Exercises:**
-- Create prompts for generating a social media caption, an email subject line, and a product description.
+- Create prompts for generating:
+  - A social media caption
+  - An email subject line
+  - A product description
 - Refine prompts for clarity and specificity.

 **Sample Questions:**
-- **Basic**: Rewrite this prompt to make it more specific: "Write a product description."
+- **Basic:** Rewrite this prompt to make it more specific: "Write a product description."
-- **Intermediate**: Design a prompt for an AI agent that generates a friendly reply to a customer’s FAQ.
+- **Intermediate:** Design a prompt for an AI agent that generates a friendly reply to a customer’s FAQ.

 ---

-## MODULE 3: Prompt Engineering in n8n Workflows (Beginner Level)
+## ⚙ MODULE 3: Prompt Engineering in n8n Workflows (Beginner Level)
 **Objectives:**
 - Connect n8n triggers and LLM nodes to simple AI-powered automations.
 - Test how prompt changes affect output within n8n.